Does Testosterone Make You Taller? Addressing a Common Myth

 Conclusion

-Growth hormone is the hormone which more directly influences height, and has significant medical backing for its height-promoting effects in both sexes.
+Growth hormone is the hormone which more directly influences height, and is clinically shown to increase height during adolescence in both sexes when supplemented.

-Height can only be influenced during adolescence before growth plates are fused, and fully-grown adults will not be able to grow taller using testosterone or any other method other than surgery.
+Height can only be influenced during adolescence, before growth plates are fused, and fully-grown adults will not be able to grow taller using testosterone or any method other than surgery.

 Illuminate Labs is a proud member of